noshbar/SDGG/README.md

 1. put the model in the Stable Diffusion folder
     * make sure the filename starts with `RealESRGAN_`
     * put it somewhere in the `models` or `src` folder, and SDGG should find it
-1. if you want to force it to use the CPU, pass `-rp cpu` as a commandline, or just `-rd 1` to disable it
+1. if you want to force it to use the CPU, pass `-rp cpu` as a commandline (it is quite a bit slower)
+1. if you are getting out-of-memory errors, try disabling this with `-rd true`

 ### Features

 * text to image
 * image to image
 * face enhancement
+* upscaling
 * simple GUI to adjust most common generation settings
 * saves all the prompts you use to a database so you can reuse them in future (searching by keyword coming soon, maybe)
 * saves your session details so if the server restarts and you refresh your page, you'll get where you last left off